 You’ve probably been advised that hiring a realtor is the best way to go about it.
-A realtor is a real estate agent who will help you sell the house quickly and at the right price.
-If the house needs repairs, staging, and marketing, you can count on your realtor to take care of all the tasks.
+A realtor is a real estate agent who will help you put up homes for sale colorado springs co quickly and at the right price.
+If the house needs repairs, staging, and marketing, you can count on your realtor maui hi to take care of all the tasks.

 For their service, though, you’ll pay.
 Realtors are paid a commission, which is usually a percentage of the house’s closing price.

 How much is this commission?
 Continue reading for a guide to realtor fees for selling a house.

 Average Realtor Commission

 There really isn’t a standard real estate agent commission as there are a number of things that can influence the rate, but there’s an industry average.
 Although it’s been fluctuating through the years, most realtors will charge you 5 to 6% of the home’s closing price.

 To put this in context, if your home is listed at $520,000 but ends up selling at $500K, you’ll pay your realtor anywhere from $25,000 to $35,000.
 You can see just how a big of a difference a percentage point makes when it comes to big amounts.